n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.coingecko.md

+---
+title: CoinGecko node - n8n Documentation
+description: Documentation for the CoinGecko node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # CoinGecko

 The CoinGecko node allows you to automate work in CoinGecko, and integrate CoinGecko with other applications. n8n has built-in support for a wide range of CoinGecko features, including getting coins and events.